fabianschuiki/OpenSkyscraper/README.macosx.md

 ------------------
 Ideally you build the required stuff as static libraries universally, i.e. for i386, x86 and x86_64.
 Doing so can be easy or with some libraries rather annoying.

-The easy way: `export CFLAGS="-arch i386 -arch x86_64 -arch ppc"` and use `--disable-dependency-tracking` upon configure.
+`export CFLAGS="-arch i386 -arch x86_64 -arch ppc"` and use `--disable-dependency-tracking` upon configure.

-The hard way:

-### DevIL
-Also do the export thingy but tell DevIL upon `configure` to `--enable-x86 --enable-x86_64 --enable-ppc`.

 SDK Incompatibilities